PowerDNS/pdns/pdns/docs/markdown/recursor/settings.md

 Comma separated list of 'zonename=filename' pairs.
 Zones read from these files (in BIND format) are served authoritatively.
 Example: `auth-zones=example.org=/var/zones/example.org, powerdns.com=/var/zones/powerdns.com`.
 Available since version 3.1.

 ## `carbon-ourname`
 If sending carbon updates, if set, this will override our hostname.
-See [XXX](XXX).
+See ["PowerDNS Metrics"](../common/logging.md#sending-to-carbongraphitemetronome).
 Available beyond 3.5.3.

 ## `carbon-server=...`
 If set to an IP or IPv6 address, will send all available metrics to this server via the carbon protocol, which is used by graphite and metronome.
-See [XXX](XXX).
+See ["PowerDNS Metrics"](../common/logging.md#sending-to-carbongraphitemetronome).
 Available beyond 3.5.3.

 ## `carbon-interval=...`
 If sending carbon updates, this is the interval between them in seconds.
-See [XXX](XXX).
+See ["PowerDNS Metrics"](../common/logging.md#sending-to-carbongraphitemetronome).
 Available beyond 3.5.3.

 ## `chroot`
 If set, chroot to this directory for more security.
-See [XXX](XXX).
+See [Security](../common/security.md).

 Make sure that `/dev/log` is available from within the chroot.
 Logging will silently fail over time otherwise (on logrotate).